-As the decade that gave us Instagram, Love Island, a sudden rise in babies called Khaleesi and a sudden drop in babies called Alexa comes to an end we’re taking a look back at some of our favourite marketing campaigns and changes in tech that have changed the digital landscape.
+The decade that gave us Instagram, Love Island, a sudden rise in babies called Khaleesi and a sudden drop in babies called Alexa has come to an end.
+So, we’re taking a look back at some of our favourite marketing campaigns and changes in tech that have changed the digital landscape.

-We asked the Kanuka Digital team to give us their thoughts on the most memorable campaigns from the last 10 years, which has resulted in a very eclectic mix.
+We asked the Kanuka Digital team to give us their thoughts on the most memorable campaigns from the last decade, which has resulted in a very eclectic mix.

 Want to share your favourite marketing campaigns of the last decade?
 Tweet us @kanukadigital